Prawn and mango curry in an Indian-influenced coconut milk sauce loaded with chilli heat and subtle anise flavours from ajwain and fennel.

 Instructions

-6. Heat a wok over a medium-high heat, when it is hot toast off the fennel and ajwain seeds, then crush them in a pestle and mortar or spice grinder.
+- Heat a 30cm or 12" frying pan over a medium-high heat, when it is hot toast off the fennel and ajwain seeds, then crush them in a pestle and mortar or spice grinder.

-7. Return the wok to a high heat, pour in the oil, and add the garlic, ginger and green chilli pepper and stir fry for 30 seconds.
+- Return the pan to a high heat, pour in the oil, and add the garlic, ginger and green chilli pepper and stir fry for 30 seconds.

-8. Toss in the toasted and crushed seeds along with the Kashmiri chilli powder, turmeric and amchoor and stir to coat the spices in the oil.
+- Toss in the toasted and crushed seeds along with the Kashmiri chilli powder, turmeric, amchoor and asafoetida, then stir to "bloom" the spices in the oil.

-9. Pour in the coconut milk and salt, then allow it to cook for a minute or two stirring to combine the spices.
+- Pour in the coconut milk and salt, then allow it to cook for a minute or two over a medium high heat, stirring to combine the spices.

-10. Throw in the prawns and diced mango and cook for 3-4 minutes or until the prawns are cooked.
+- Throw in the prawns and diced mango and cook for 3-4 for smaller prawns and 5-6 minutes for larger prawns.

-11. Serve hot garnished with lots of fresh parsley and the remaining lime wedges.
+- Serve hot garnished with lots of fresh coriander and the remaining lime wedges.

 Nutrition Information: